What is NLP in Python?

 There are several facts present in this paragraph.
 Things would have been easy if computers themselves could understand what London is, but for doing so, the computers need to be trained with written language basic concepts.

 1. Sentence Segmentation – The corpus is broken into several sentences like below.

 This would make our life easier as it is better to process a single sentence than a paragraph as a whole.
-The splitting could be done based on punctuations, or several other complicated techniques which works on uncleaned data as well.
+The splitting could be done based on punctuations or several other complicated techniques that work on uncleaned data.